 Cooking in Chrono Odyssey

 All information found on this page is from the Closed Beta Test version of Chrono Odyssey.
-Food, route, numbers, and recipes are subject to change.
-Our team will constantly be testing and will update this guide as new information is released.
+Food, recipes, and systems are subject to change.
+Our team will continue testing and update this guide as new information becomes available.

 2.